 Pierre Gustave-Toutant Beauregard was born on May 28, 1818, at the Contreras sugar-cane plantation in St. Bernard Parish, Louisiana, about 20 miles (32 km) outside New Orleans.
 He was the third child of Jacques Toutant-Beauregard and Hélène Judith de Reggio Toutant-Beauregard, who were of French-Spanish Creole descent.
 Beauregard received his early education at private schools in New Orleans and New York City.
 He entered the United States Military Academy and Americanized his name by removing the hyphen in 1834.
 Beauregard graduated from the academy, second in his class, in 1838 and received a commission as a second lieutenant in the U.S. Army Corps of Engineers.

 U.S. Army Officer

 Beauregard served in the United States Army from 1838 to 1861.
-He was wounded twice during the Mexican-American War (1846-1848).
+He was wounded twice during the Mexican-American War (1846–1848).
 The army promoted Beauregard to the rank of captain in 1853.
-Beauregard was superintendent of the United States Military Academy for five days, from January 23-28, 1861.
-After Louisiana seceded from the Union (January 26, 1861, he resigned from the Academy.
-Less than a month later, on February 20, 1861, Beauregard resigned from his commission in the United States Army on February 20, 1861.
+Beauregard was superintendent of the United States Military Academy for five days, from January 23–28, 1861.
+After Louisiana seceded from the Union on January 26, 1861, he resigned from the Academy.
+Less than a month later, on February 20, 1861, Beauregard resigned from his commission in the United States Army.

 Confederate Army Officer

 Southern officials commissioned Beauregard as the first brigadier general in the Confederate Army on March 1, 1861.
 He became an instant celebrity in the South when troops under his command fired on Fort Sumter on April 12, 1861, igniting the American Civil War.

 First Battle of Bull Run